SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### derived things

+###### inference rule

-###### rules of inference
+Rule of inference = inference rule

-A ⟮rule of inference/inference rule⟯ is something that takes premises and returns a conclusion.
-More generally, it is a function from sets of formulae to other formulae.
-It is sometimes restricted to valid inference rules, and sometimes not.
+A inference rule is a function from sets of formulae to other formulae.
-The conclusion in a rule of inference/inference rule or argument is often indicated by {{c1::∴}}.

 ###### arguments

-An ⟮argument⟯ is the claim that given ⟮every member of⟯ ⟮a certain premise set⟯ ⟮of formulae⟯ is ⟮true⟯, ⟮so is the conclusion formula⟯.
+An argument consists of a premise set and a conclusion, and the relation if all members of the premise set are true, so must be the conclusion.
+In propositional logic, the members of the premise set and the conclusion are all propositional formulae.

-#### first-order logic
+#### predicate logic

-First-order logic—also known as {{c1::predicate logic}}, quantificational logic, and first-order predicate calculus
+Predicate logic is also known as first-order logic.

 ### bitwise